garylirocks/quickrefs/nginx.markdown

 [https://www.nginx.com/blog/creating-nginx-rewrite-rules/]

-- `return` is prefereed to do redirections whenever possible;
+- `return` is preferred to do redirections whenever possible;
 - `rewrite` can only return `301` or `302`;
 - `rewrite` doesn't necessarily halt Nginx's processing of the request as `return` does, and doesn't necessarily send a redirect to the client, see above url for details;